Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Acid

-Adventuring gear, 250 sp, S.
+Adventuring gear, 250 sp, S-

 When you take the Attack action, you can replace one of your attacks with throwing a vial of Acid.
 Target one creature or object you can see within 20 feet of yourself.
 The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or take 2d6 Acid damage.